Whole Wheat-Potato Bread

 Turn dough our onto a lightly floured surface, and knead about 8 to 10 minutes or until smooth and elastic.

 Place in a bowl coated with cooking spray, turning to grease top.

-Punch dough down, and divide in half; shape each half into a loaf.
+Punch dough down, and divide in half; shape round each loaf.